cuhs/ai-travel-negotiator/README.md

 ## Local Data Notes

 - Mock city and hotel data is defined in `src/lib/mock-data.ts`.
+- Hotel templates include base hotels plus generated `Executive` and `City Value` variants for broader search results.
 - `POST /api/hotels` deletes and recreates hotels for the given trip before returning matches.
 - Negotiation outcomes are randomized.
 About 75% succeed, 15% fail with no discount, and 10% produce no answer.
 - The app does not call real booking, voice, hotel, or payment APIs yet.
 - `prisma/dev.db` and generated Prisma client files are ignored by Git.
 Recreate them locally with the Prisma commands above.
+- Theme preference is stored in `localStorage`; the first visit falls back to the operating system color-scheme preference.

 ## Scripts